- The Crane Pose (Bakasana) derives from the Sanskrit word where Bak stands for “Crane” and Asana stands for “Pose” or “Posture.”

 - You must make sure that your hands are width apart from your shoulders.

-- Now gently lift your hips and make sure when your knees come closer to your upper tricep, your core muscles should be engaged.
+- Now gently lift your hips and make sure that your core muscles are engaged when your knees come closer to your upper tricep.

-- Moreover, straighten your arms to come in final pose.
+- Moreover, straighten your arms to come in the final pose.

 Tips for Beginners –